New US charges against Assange may slow extradition from UK

 Assange, 47 and originally from Australia, is serving a 50-week sentence in London after being evicted from the Ecuadorian Embassy in April.
 He has insisted he will fight extradition.

 Though the United States and the United Kingdom have a longstanding extradition treaty, one exception is for political offenses.
-The criteria aren’t spelled out, but Assange and his lawyers are likely to use the charges filed Thursday to argue that the Justice Department wants to put him on trial for crimes that are inherently politically in that they involve the acquisition and publication of government secrets.
+The criteria aren’t clearly spelled out, but Assange and his lawyers are likely to use the charges filed Thursday to argue that the Justice Department wants to put him on trial for crimes that are inherently political in that they involve the acquisition and publication of government secrets.

-“At least on the face of it, it seems like it would complicate the ability of the United States to extradite Assange from the U.K. because we often think of espionage as one type of political offense,” said Ashley Deeks, a University of Virginia law professor and national security and international expert.
+“At least on the face of it, it seems like it would complicate the ability of the United States to extradite Assange from the U.K. because we often think of espionage as one type of political offense,” said Ashley Deeks, a University of Virginia law professor and national security and international law expert.

 She said she regarded an initial indictment made public last month — charging Assange with a single count of conspiring with former Army intelligence analyst Chelsea Manning to hack a Defense Department computer password — as an attempt to “thread the needle and allege an underlying offense that did not seem like a political offense.”

-Whether the new Espionage Act charges fit the traditional definition of espionage may be murkier.
+Whether the new Espionage Act charges fit the traditional definition of espionage, and by extension a political offense, may be murkier.
 “The question remains, how will the U.K. decision-makers think about this case,” Deeks said.

 That view was echoed by Stephen Vladeck, a national security law professor at the University of Texas at Austin.